Lo Que Son Las Cosas (song)

-"Lo Que Son Las Cosas" is a song by Ednita Nazario from the album of the same name.
+"Lo Que Son Las Cosas" (What They Are Things) is a song by Ednita Nazario from the album of the same name.
 The song reached #2 on the Billboard Hot Latin Tracks in 1991.
 She was blocked by Los Bukis' "Mi Deseo" from reaching the #1 spot in May 1991.

 Anais version

-"Lo Que Son Las Cosas" is the second single released from the debut studio album of Latin singer Anaís, Así Soy Yo (2006).
+"Lo Que Son Las Cosas" is the second single released from the debut studio album of Latin singer Anaís, Así soy yo (2006).
 She first sang the song while competing in Objetivo Fama to rave reviews.

 The song proved to be a smash hit for Anaís, topping the "U.S Latin Tropical Airplay chart", "The World Latin charts", and the Billboard Hot Latin Songs, where it stayed at the #1 position for an impressive 6 weeks.

 The song won two awards at the 2006 Billboard awards for "Tropical Airplay Song of the Year" and "Latin Pop Airplay song of the year".